 - Are there any access or timing limitations that will impact the cost of your relocation?

 It’s important that you can ascertain the full costs of your office relocation before you begin.
 Sizeable costs can be misjudged – or missed entirely – just because you haven’t experienced a move before.
-You may find it beneficial to discuss your move with an experienced commercial relocation company who may be able to shed light on the full costs of your move!
+You may find it beneficial to discuss your move with an experienced workspace relocation company who may be able to shed light on the full costs of your move!